openknowledgebe/tourism/README.md

 Any requests regarding the specification or the website should be done by listing an issue on this repository.

-# Open Tourism

-Website for the Open Tourism working group from Open Knowledge Belgium.

 # Deployment

 Make sure bower and gulp are installed, run following command in your project root: